cedar-policy/rfcs/0000-template.md

 ## Timeline

-- Start Date: (fill in with today's date, YYYY-MM-DD)
+- Started: (fill in with today's date, YYYY-MM-DD)
-- Date Entered FCP: (leave this empty, update when the PR enters FCP)
-- Date Accepted: (leave this empty, update when the PR is merged)
-- Date Landed: (leave this empty, update when the implementation is in a stable release)

 ## Summary